alexdmoss/mw-monitoring/README.md

 ### To Do

-- [ ] Grafana Operator
+- [x] Grafana Operator
 - [ ] Controller to generate ServiceMonitors for apps
-- [ ] ensure secret part of project migration
+- [x] ensure secret part of project migration
-- [ ] something to generate servicemonitors
 - [ ] remove servicemonitors from other repos
 - [ ] AlertManager + Prometheus access via ingress with auth
 - [ ] A default alert handler for no routes / reporting